 Objective: This experiment, coupled with instructors’ lectures and introduction to neuroanatomy of the grasshopper visual-motor system, demonstrate to students the basic electrical properties of the brain and how sensory input stimulates a particular neuronal system to drive a certain animal behavior, using a simplified version of electrophysiology and model invertebrate.
 Students can follow the procedure below, with modifications appropriate for a classroom lab or other learning settings, after developing their own hypotheses, such as when the DCMD neuron would peak in firing frequency when the object approaches the grasshopper’s eye, or how different object sizes and velocities may affect DCMD response.

 Procedure: In the SpikeRecorder application, keep the following parameters constant: 10cm distance between the grasshopper’s eye and the iPad and intertrial intervals, ITI, of 45s to reduce habituation of the DCMD response to visual stimuli.
-Enter required values of choice for S (object radius) and v (object approaching velocity), to begin, we suggest choosing 6cm S and a range of v values (-2, -4, -6, -8m/s).
+Enter required values of choice for S (object radius) and v (object approaching velocity), to begin, we suggest choosing S of 6cm and a range of v values (-2, -4, -6, -8m/s).
 Each combination of S and v should be repeated for 3 simulation trials.
 Such parameters will create an experiment, approximately 10 minutes in duration, that allows students to observe the differences in DCMD response to objects of the same size but approaching at different velocities.
 Once the application is set up, check again for the correct iPad positioning and connected cables as described above and press ‘Start’ in the iPad app to begin.
-Observe the approach of the circles and listen for DCMD spikes in form of popcorn popping sounds through the speakers.
+Observe the approach of the black dotsand listen for DCMD spikes in form of popcorn popping sounds through the speakers.

 Experiment 2: Intertrial Interval Experiments

 Objective: In this experiment, students will be exposed to the concept of intertrial intervals (ITIs), often used in behavior studies, such as the literature DCMD experiments (Rind & Simmons, 1992).
 ITIs, the time between trials, ensure that each trial’s stimulus is distinct and thus the animal would not develop habituation to the presented stimuli, preventing accurate DCMD responses.
 Instructors can discuss the use of ITIs of at least 40s long used in literature papers (e.g. Rind & Simmons 1992).
-Students can hypothesize the effect of different ITIs on DCMD activity and subsequently implement this experiment to investigate their predictions, and find a sufficiently long interval to avoid habituation to the stimuli.
+Students can hypothesize the effect of different ITIs on DCMD activity and subsequently implement this experiment to investigate their predictions, and determine a sufficiently long interval to avoid habituation to the stimuli.

-Procedure: With the same setup as Experiment 1, enter parameters to be kept constant in the application: 10cm distance between eye and iPad, chosen number of trials per ITI, and one pair of S and v.
-We recommend using three ITIs for visibly distinctive DCMD responses: 45s, 22.5s, and 1s.
+Procedure: With the same setup as Experiment 1, enter parameters to be kept constant in the application: 10cm distance between eye and iPad, chosen number of trials per ITI, and one pair of S and v values.
+We recommend using three ITIs to produce distinctly different DCMD responses: 45s, 22.5s, and 1s.

 Experiment 3: Screen Brightness Experiments